It’s “What have you been watching?”, your chance to recommend anything you’ve been watching this week

 Did they call Hiroyuki Sanada’s character Musashi last week?
 If they did, I missed it or else I would have realised he was supposed to be – or at least be a homage to – Miyamoto Musashi.
 The two swords this week clinched it, naturally.
 Of course if you were going to Shogunworld you’d want to meet Miyamoto Musashi.
 Duh.
 Mind you, making all the characters speak classical Japanese might have made it a bit harder for guests to really interact, even the Japanese ones.

 Problematically, Sanada’s great – indeed, he’s far more interesting than everything around him, particularly Thandie Newton and her now largely speechless gang of revolutionaries.
-But at least Westworld is starting to make some kind of sense and I was able to moderately predict that (spoiler) Anthony Hopkins would be in ‘The Cradle’ since that made some kind of logical sense of the preceding events of the past two seasons.
+But at least Westworld is starting to make some kind of sense and I was able to moderately predict that (spoiler) (spoiler alert) Anthony Hopkins would be in ‘The Cradle’ since that made some kind of logical sense of the preceding events of the past two seasons.
 Where it’s going?
 Now that’s a different question, particularly in light of that brief first scene with Delores and Bernard…